211 Misconduct in Research and Other Scholarly Activity

 f.
 If confidentiality is improperly breached, University officials take reasonable steps to minimize the damage to respondent's reputation.

 g.
-All reasonable and practical efforts to protect or restore the position and reputation of any complainant, witness, or committee member, and to counter potential or actual retaliation against these complainants, witnesses, and committee members are taken.
+All reasonable and practical efforts to protect or restore the position and reputation of any complainant, witness, or panel member, and to counter potential or actual retaliation against these complainants, witnesses, and panel members are taken.

 h.
-It will cooperate with ORI during any research misconduct proceeding or compliance review; and will assist in administering and enforcing any HHS administrative actions imposed on its institutional members.
+It will cooperate with ORI during any misconduct proceeding or compliance review for activity that falls under the purview of ORI; and will assist in administering and enforcing any HHS administrative actions imposed on its institutional members.

 i.
 ORI is notified, in advance, if the case is closed at the inquiry, investigation, or appeal stage on the basis that the respondent has admitted guilt, a settlement with the respondent has been reached, or for any other reason, except the closing of a case at the inquiry stage on the basis that an investigation is not warranted or a finding of no misconduct at the investigation stage, which must be reported to ORI.